What can you do to improve your environment?

 - Volunteer with Sutton Nature Conservation Volunteers who work to protect and enhance the borough’s biodiversity and wildlife.

 - Visit one of the borough’s many parks and consider joining your local ‘friends of’ group.
+There are also volunteering opportunities for tree planting and gardening at Beddington Park.

 - Garden bonfires cause air pollution - set up a compost bin for your garden waste instead.